Zirconium

 Market Drivers

-Zirconium investment performance is driven by a combination of supply and demand factors.
-On the demand side, growth in nuclear reactor fuel rod cladding and ceramic and refractory materials provides structural support.
-Supply-side factors include production costs in major producing nations, new project development timelines, and the impact of government policies including export restrictions and environmental regulations.
+Zirconium investment performance is driven by demand growth in nuclear reactor fuel rod cladding and ceramic and refractory materials, supply concentration in Australia (37% share), new project development timelines, and government policies including export restrictions and strategic stockpiling programs.

 Risk Factors